This is to pay for lessons. To sign up please call us at 435-764-7731

 Instructor: Emily Gardner and Jennifer Henson

-Pony: Midnight, a 10 year old mare.
+Ponies: Midnight, a 10 year old mare.
 Midnight has a calm disposition and loves kids.
-Cowboy is midnights son and is 6 years old.
+Cowboy is Midnights son and is 6 years old.
 He loves to ride and has a bit more get up and go than mom but is a good listener.

 Class: 30 min per lesson.
 We start with groundwork.
 Groundwork refers to how humans safely interact and direct their equine partners from ground level.
 Whether the student is a novice or expert, we want all the horses to feel safe and be as comfortable as possible with new students.
 Consistency is the key.

 Groundwork includes everything from moving horses through gates, grooming, and handling tack and equipment, to working with horses on a lead rope at a walk, trot, and stop.
 We use groundwork to teach students focus, awareness, communication skills, and respect.